QED0711/cantus-firmus/README.md

 ### Wrapping components with the state provider:

 Once you have created and exported your state context and provider, you can use them as you would any context/provider pair.
-See [CantusFirmusSubscriber](#) for how to mitigate some of the efficiency issues inherent in the React context API.
+See [Efficient Updating](#efficient-updating) for how to mitigate some of the efficiency issues inherent in the React context API.

 First, wrap whichever children components you want to have access to the state context in your provider.
 This example wraps the entire component tree in the provider, giving all children access to the state.